 Somethings (traps) are good for keeping bees and yellow jackets/wasps alike but some traps are designed more for the wasp types.

 They now make something called Nectar Guard Tips wasp guards that fits in the feeding holes of your feeders and the hummingbirds can still eat but the yellow jackets/wasps cannot get to the food and will leave.
-These guards are sold on line but they also sell them at plant stores/nurseries like Ace hardware and probably Lowe's and Home Depot.
-Be sure to get the kind that will fit in your feeders.

 Here are some links that have some information so check them out as each one has different suggestions and you may be able to use one of them.